 - Phoenix Wright himself does this in 3-1 by eating Dahlia's locket.

 - Special mention to Detective Badd in Ace Attorney Investigations who destroyed evidence relating to the Yatagarasu.
-As head of the investigation he was in a perfect position no traces were ever found at the crime scene.
+As head of the investigation he was in a perfect position to make sure no traces were ever found at the crime scene.
 Why?
 He was a member of the Yatagarasu.